On the engineering of higher-order Van Hove singularities in two dimensions: Methods

 \subsection{Density Functional Theory Calculations}

 DFT calculations were performed using the augmented plane-wave code Quantum Espresso \cite{Giannozzi_2017} using the PBE for the exchange-correlation functional.
-We used a monolayer of \ce{Sr2RuO4} with 15 $\AA$ of vacuum on either side for each calculation with the \ce{RuO6} octahedra rigidly rotated by angles between 0 and 12$^\circ$ to study the role of octahedral rotation on the electronic structure.
+We used a monolayer of \ce{Sr2RuO4} with $15\mathrm{\AA}$ of vacuum on either side for each calculation with the planar oxygen atoms within the \ce{RuO6} octahedra rotated by angles between $0$ and $12^\circ$ to study the role of octahedral rotation on the electronic structure.
 The energy cutoff for the wavefunction and charge density was chosen at 90 Ry and 720 Ry respectively and a $\mathbf{k}$-grid of $8\times 8\times 1$ was used for each calculation.
+It can be shown from relaxation of slabs as well as monolayers that such octahedral rotation is stabilized at the surface of \ce{Sr2RuO4} and can be controlled by adsorbates\cite{kyung_electric-field-driven_2021} or biaxial strain.